-But the more I think about this, the more I think I shouldn’t be thinking about this and guilt overwelms me.
+But the more I think about this, the more I think I shouldn’t be thinking about this and guilt overwhelms me.

 As I step into the kitchen to talk it over, I catch her stuffing a cereal box into the kitchen trash bin.

 The bin is already full.
-To cram the box in, she has folded it as small as she possibly could and jammed it down into the bin as hard as she possibly could, thus making the bag almost impossible to pull out.
+To cram the box in, she has folded it as small as she possible and jammed it down into the bin as hard as she could, thus making the bag almost impossible to pull out.

 We both do this because of another iron household rule that says whoever fills the last of the kitchen trash takes it out to the cart.